UrzasLegacy/PySpeech/README.md

     - Press `Ctrl+C` to stop the script.
 The script will handle the interrupt and close the audio stream gracefully. *(Or close the terminal)*

-## Notes 🗒️
+## Additional Notes 🗒️

 - Ensure your microphone is properly configured and accessible by PyAudio.
   - It should be the default input device.
 - The script is configured to use a sample rate of 16000 Hz and a single audio channel.
-- Additional models can be found here: https://alphacephei.com/vosk/models
+- Additional Vosk models can be found here: https://alphacephei.com/vosk/models